portrino/px_shopware/Documentation/ForAdministrators/TypoScript/Index.rst

 settings.api.url                        string      The Shopware-API url (e.g. http://www.my-online-shop.com/api/)
-settings.api.username                   string      The Shopware API user settings.api.key                        string      The API-Key of the API user settings.api.languageToShop             array       The language to shop mapping configuration for sys_language_uid to the specific shop_id in Shopware                                0 { shop_id = 1 sys_language_uid = 0 } ...
+settings.api.username                   string      The Shopware API user settings.api.key                        string      The API-Key of the API user settings.api.languageToShopware         array       The language to shop mapping configuration for sys_language_uid to the specific shop_id in Shopware                                0 { shop_id = 1 sys_language_uid = 0 } ...
 settings.cacheLifeTime                  int         The cache lifetime in seconds                                                                                                    3600 settings.noImage.path                   string      The path to the default image (if no article image was given)                                                                    EXT:px_shopware/Resources/Public/Images/ settings.noImage.filename               string      name of the default image                                                                                                        no_image_available.jpg